 Our Story

-The Cultural Connection began as an urgent response to the deep, systemic inequalities our founders encountered on the frontlines of mental health, youth work, and the criminal justice system.
-Day after day, they saw how young people and vulnerable adults - particularly from Black and racially minoritised backgrounds - were left behind by systems that didn’t understand or serve them.
-What couldn’t be changed from within, they set out to change from the outside.
+The Cultural Connection was born from lived experience on the frontlines of mental health, youth work, and the criminal justice system.
+Our founder saw first-hand how children and young people - particularly from Black and racially minoritised backgrounds - were consistently failed by the very systems meant to support them.
+What couldn’t be changed from within, we set out to transform from the outside.

 Our Vision, Mission and Values